lrhn/dep-pkgspec/DEP-pkgspec.md

 3. If the entry point was `file:` URI and a `packages` directory was not found in the previous step, then the tool checks for the presence of a `packages.map` file in the parent directory of the entry point, and recursively check each parent directory up to the root directory until a `packages.map` file is found.
 That `packages.map` file is used to resolve package URIs.

-4. Otherwise, when no `packages.map` file was found in the previous step, the tool must refuse to handle pacakage URIs.
+4. Otherwise, when no `packages.map` file was found in the previous step, the tool must refuse to handle package URIs.

 The reason that step 3 is only taken for `file:` URIs is that there is no simple and safe way to check whether a directory exists on an HTTP server.
 Fetching `http://example.com/app/packages/` may fail even if `http://example.com/app/packages/foo/foo.dart` would succeed.